kivistudio/webflow-node/README.md

 Note:

-- I have .gitignored the font files as they are the property of [Threedotstype](https://threedotstype.com/product/di-grotesk/)
+- I have added the fonts to `.gitignore` as they are the property of [Threedotstype](https://threedotstype.com/product/di-grotesk/)